Sandman2127/COVID19-Amplicon-Sequencing-Analysis-Pipeline/README.md

 #### Assumptions about sample throughput to feed into the analysis pipeline:
 <p> I envision an automated process using liquid handling robots to extract viral RNA from thousands of patient samples, perform RT-PCR on them, amplify the viral amplicon targets (now cDNA) with PCR, build libraries and sequence.</p>

-#### In order for this analysis pipeline to benefit everyone it needs to have the following charecteristics:

 #### Goals of this pipeline:
 <ol>
 <li>Reproducible</li>